the-turing-way/the-turing-way/book/website/project-design/repo-structure.md

 - Communication - a means of sharing your work
 - Others can build on your work!

-= creating an infrastructure for ethical, open and high quality research from the get go :tada:
+= creating an infrastructure for ethical, open and high quality research from the get go

 ## Main considerations
 - Include a README file, detailing _what_ the repository is for and _how_ to navigate it
 - General structure should separate input (data), methods (scripts) and output (results, figures, manuscript)
 - Specify what shouldn't be tracked in the .gitignore file, such as data
-- Think about whether a {ref}license<rr-licensing>  is needed
+- Think about whether a {ref}`license<rr-licensing>`  is needed
-- Include information on your computational environment _link to text_ to ensure reproducibility (this can also be specified in the README)
+- Include information on your computational environment {ref}`Reproducible Environments<rr-renv>` to ensure reproducibility (this can also be specified in the README)

 ## Example Repository Structure
 #### Simple research project example: